-Can I use one license to im/export different goods or do I need a separate license for each item?
+Can I use one license to import /export different goods or do I need a separate license for each item?

 One license covers all goods except some regulated goods that require an additional permit.

-Can I use one license to im/export to/from different countries or do I need one license for each country?
+Can I use one license to import /export to/from different countries or do I need one license for each country?

 One license covers all countries, however if you export to Europe or Southern Africa or agricultural goods to America then you need an extra certificate for tax savings.